(Updated on 11th February 2020, by Shilpa Gupte)

 “Thank you, God, for everything and everybody I have in my life!”

-There were trying times, as there always are, but all through these, the attitude of gratitude stayed, unchanged.
+There were trying times, as there always will be, but through it all, the attitude of gratitude stayed, unchanged.
 Those are still the first and the last words I utter every day.
 But, as I begin each day, I realise how, had it not been for this attitude, I would have taken it all for granted!

-We do realise this truth, though, when we come face to face with challenging times, when life doesn’t co-operate with our plans and decides to go haywire!
-That’s when we realise the importance of what we have, as opposed to what we wish we had, and we learn to be grateful for it all!
+That’s when we realize the importance of what we have, as opposed to what we wish we had, and we learn to be grateful for it all!

 A roof over our head.